namnguyen059/mlops-project/flink-kafka-cassandra-hive/README.md

-To achieve real-time data ingestion using Kafka and store it in both Cassandra and Hive Feature Stores with Apache Flink, follow the steps below:
+***real-time data ingestion using Kafka and store it in  Cassandra and Hive Feature Stores with Apache Flink***

 ```bash